Meet our team – the people you can contact to find out more about #WeCareTogether

 I have hands-on experience leading major change projects, including the culture change programme pre and post-merger for North West Anglia NHS Foundation Trust.
 In 2017 I was finalist in the HPMA Award for Excellence in Organisational Development for our ‘Good to Outstanding’ OD and staff engagement programme at Peterborough & Stamford Hospitals.

 My goal and passion is helping an organisation be a great place to work, which ultimately improves patient experience for the communities we service.
 I believe this is done by shaping and building a culture where individuals and teams realise and maximise their full potential, interact positively and effectively, engaged in a shared purpose.

 As a practitioner I am values driven, open and authentic, and feel very fortunate and proud to work in the NHS, in a profession that I love.

-Head of Workforce Transformation
+Associate Director of Workforce Transformation

 Emma is the Head of Workforce Transformation for Norfolk and Waveney Health and Care Partnership.
 Her role focuses on the design of workforce transformation initiatives, underpinned and supported by the development of relationships and networks locally, regionally, and nationally.